AlejandroM2023/Module_2_Challange/README.md

 ## Usage

-By connecting to the page you can see the mock up webpage with the semantic html not changing the structure of the website as when it was first presented.
+By connecting to the page you can see the portfolio page and can navigate through it without a problem.
 ## Credits

 N/A